Future of Work: The Defining Business Challenge of the Next Decade

 Given that the future of work is the defining business challenge for the next decade, here are three key sets of questions for boards and executive management to consider:

 - With new technology displacing as well as creating millions of jobs, is executive management equipped to upskill, reskill, fill gaps and update candidate competencies as the market dictates?
 Will they be able to manage through such job disruption and modify the company’s business model successfully?
-Can the company’s decision-making processes be described as “high-velocity, high-quality,” with simple processes in a flat organization that responds to disruptive events with speed?
-Is the organization willing to take necessary risks, fail fast and listen to feedback?
+Can the company’s decision-making processes be described as “high-velocity, high-quality,” with simple processes in a flat organisation that responds to disruptive events with speed?
+Is the organisation willing to take necessary risks, fail fast and listen to feedback?

 For more information, read our Executive Perspectives on Top Risks Survey executive summary and full report at www.protiviti.com/toprisks or http://erm.ncsu.edu.